OpenSOC/opensoc-streaming/readme.md

 MesageParser: parsers a raw message to JSON
 - BasicSourcefireParser: will parse a Sourcefire message to JSON
 - BasicBroParser: will parser a bro message to JSON

+OutputFieldName: name of the output field emitted by the bolt